declangao/WordpressReader/README.md

 # WordPress Reader
-A proof of concept app to showcase Google's [Volley](https://android.googlesource.com/platform/frameworks/volley) library, asynchronous HTTP request and WordPress JSON API.
+A proof of concept app to demonstrate Google's [Volley](https://android.googlesource.com/platform/frameworks/volley) library, asynchronous HTTP request and WordPress JSON API.

+## Features
+* Asynchronous HTTP request
+* AppCompat Material Design
+* Pull to refresh
+* JSON parsing
+* Android Wear notification (in case you want to read an article on your watch for god-knows-what reason)

 ## About
 I recently came across a project to turn a WordPress site into a news reader app.
 After a bit of research, I ended up finding several paid services to do exactly that.
 With little luck finding an adequate free one, I decided to write my own.
 And this is the direct result of that.

-The project features JSON request, AppCompat Material Design, pull to refresh, WebView, custom ListView adaptor and multi-language support.
-GUI is dynamically created based on post categories JSON data at run-time.
+The entire GUI is dynamically created based on post categories JSON data at run-time.
 It then loads posts page by page to fill the ListView.
 Post content is parsed and loaded into a WebView with proper styling when needed.

 PS: This is still a work in progress.
 More features are coming soon, probably...